 A hugely popular destination for expats, Spain is home to a large number of foreign national residents.
 12.8% of the Spanish population is now made up of immigrants, while the country’s hot weather and laidback lifestyle have proved to be a great attraction for Brits moving abroad.

-Whether you’re retiring abroad to Spain or moving for a new career, there’s a few things to bear in mind before emigrating to Spain.
+Whether you’re retiring abroad to Spain or moving for a new career, there’s a few things to bear in mind before moving to Spain.

 Do you need a visa to move to Spain?

 Depending on where you are emigrating to Spain from, you may require to apply for a visa.
 Similarly, if you are moving to Spain for work, you will need to also be aware of your rights to work in the country.

-EU citizens are able to emigrate to and work freely in Spain, as are citizens of the EEA.
+EU citizens are able to move to and work freely in Spain, as are citizens of the EEA.
 Expats from the US, Canada or Australia will need to apply for both a Spanish work permit and a residence visa.

 How to get your NIE